saasbook/berkeley-reentry-student-program/README.md

     - Set  `ADMINS` & `STAFF`, where the value of each is a comma-separated list of Berkeley email addresses (these do not have to be real); i.e.                 `person@berkeley.edu,person2@berkeley.edu`.
     - Set `GOOGLE_CLIENT_ID` & `GOOGLE_CLIENT_SECRET` to some arbitrary string (these do not need to be valid to run the app locally, since google               authentication is stubbed-out unless it is run on production).
   - _For production_: Add the above environment variables to Heroku via the command line (assuming there is a Heroku app set up in your directory)
-    - Follow [these instructions](https://developers.google.com/adwords/api/docs/guides/authentication#webapp) (web app) to obtain a google client secret & a google client ID
+    - Follow [these instructions](https://developers.google.com/adwords/api/docs/guides/authentication#webapp) (web app) to obtain a google client secret & a google client ID.
+For the callback URL, use https://*your-app-name*.herokuapp.com/auth/google_oauth2/
     - Use the command `heroku config:set VARIABLE=value`
     - Add `ADMINS` & `STAFF` set to a comma-separated list of verified administrators and staff members for the app.
 For testing purposes, these variables       can both be set to the string `”none”`
     - Add `GOOGLE_CLIENT_SECRET` & `GOOGLE_CLIENT_ID` as provided by the instructions above.